Tony Roberts (footballer): Coaching career

 Roberts combined goalkeeper duties at Dagenham & Redbridge with a coaching role at Queens Park Rangers, and then at Arsenal, whom he joined as assistant goalkeeping coach in 2008–09.
 He moved to Swansea City as first-team goalkeeping coach in June 2015.
 In August 2016, he became goalkeeping coach for the Wales national team, where he worked under Chris Coleman.
 He combined the role with his Swansea job.
 In June 2018, he left Swansea to join Coleman at Hebei China Fortune.
 He was appointed to Aitor Karanka's staff as goalkeeper coach of Birmingham City in October 2020, and left at the end of June 2021.
 In June 2021, he was appointed as the goalkeeping coach of Wolverhampton Wanderers.
 In August 2023, Roberts moved to Italy to become goalkeeper coach for Serie A side AC Milan before, in September 2024, he joined Norwich City as Head of Goalkeeping.
+On 8 January 2026, Roberts joined Chinese Super League club as goalkeeping coach.